 2 vaccines (2nd vaccine 14 days before travelling) & proof of double vaccinations

-(BRING YOUR VACCINATION PROOF PAPER FORM TOO) AS SCANNING APPARENTLY FRANCE HAVING PROBLEMS ON SYSTEMS.
+(BRING YOUR VACCINATION PROOF PAPER FORM TOO) AS SCANNING APPARENTLY FRANCE HAVING PROBLEMS WITH SYSTEMS.

-This proof also needed in bars and restaurants in France.
+This proof is also needed in bars and restaurants in France.

 Declaration form ‘sworn statement’ (déclaration sur l’honneur) checking no symptoms ect...

 Masks !!!! still obligatory in many places in France.